 It is important to note that Florida law limits the time to bring a medical malpractice claim to two years from the date of the injury or the date you should have known about the injury.
 Florida law will not allow you to file a medical malpractice claim if it has been more than four years since the date of the injury.

 If you or a family member has been injured due to the failure of a healthcare professional to follow standard protocols, it is important that you retain a competent and experienced attorney.
-For a free medical malpractice case evaluation, contact the office of Joseph F. Diaco, Jr. at 888-SOS-FIRM.
+For a free case evaluation, contact the office of Joseph F. Diaco, Jr. at 888-SOS-FIRM.

 A physician or any medical professional may have failed to properly treat you, but this doesn’t always mean its medical malpractice.
 Being a plaintiff, you’ll have to have your ducks in a row before filing.
 If you aren’t sure if you can file a claim, here are a few things for you to consider.